Learning Directed Graphical Models from Gaussian Data: Introduction

-The GGIM and GGCEM models are mathematically elegant and intuitive, and learning sparse models is simple to implement.
-As the GGIM and GGCEM models are not restricted to the class of directed acyclic graphs, they are able to model a large variety of general relationships between variables that are not possible with existing graphical models.
-To our knowledge, this is the first paper to leverage steady-state characteristics of a stationary Gaussian process on a directed graph to develop general \emph{directed} models from Gaussian data.
+The GGIM model is mathematically elegant and intuitive, and learning sparse models is simple to implement.
+As the GGIM model is not restricted to the class of directed acyclic graphs, it is able to model a large variety of general relationships between variables that are not possible with existing graphical models.